University of St. Thomas, Minnesota

 The Sustainable Communities Partnership (SCP) collaborates with cities and government agencies to integrate community-identified sustainability projects into St. Thomas courses across disciplines engaging students in real-world, applied research and innovative problem-solving.
 Our partnerships seek to catalyze systems-level change towards human and ecological well-being in the Twin Cities area while preparing students for the complexities of problem-solving in contemporary society.

-Since SCP’s launch in Spring 2016, over 1,500 students from more than 100 courses across 25 disciplines have participated in 100 municipal sustainability projects.
+Since SCP’s launch in Spring 2016, over 2,000 students from more than 100 courses across 26 disciplines have participated in over 150 local and regional sustainability projects.

-Our focus is on multi-year partnerships with smaller communities seeking to make systemic changes toward interconnected economic, social, and ecological sustainability.
-We are also working with watershed districts and our Metropolitan Council and partnering with on-campus initiatives.
+Our focus is on multi-year partnerships with communities seeking to make systemic changes toward interconnected economic, social, and ecological sustainability.
+We partner with cities, watershed districts, regional government agencies, non-profits focused on city sustainability, and on-campus initiatives.

 Fun Facts about SCP